modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-3.md

 **G:**  Quantitative formal relationships between physical variables lead to numerical results that can be compared with observational data and experimental measurements.

 **N:**  Classical mechanics consists in a series of approximations and mathematical solution methods with which experimental data can be predicted with great accuracy and precision.
+Euclidean geometry is the appropriate framework for the representation and interpretation of physical phenomena.

 **E:**  The physics of motion and the transformation between matter and energy are explained in terms of a geometrodynamical approach that is not Euclidean because the structure of the four-dimensional space-time is determined by high concentrations of masses.